python/cpython/Doc/library/io.rst

 .. class:: StringIO([initial_value[, encoding[, errors[, newline]]]])

    An in-memory stream for text.
-It in inherits :class:`TextIOWrapper`.
+It inherits :class:`TextIOWrapper`.

    Create a new StringIO stream with an inital value, encoding, error handling, and newline setting.
 See :class:`TextIOWrapper`\'s constructor for more